 You may also be interested in:

-† Published on Nov 1, 2017.
-Information relating to the Scotiabank Value VISA Credit Card may change without notice as a result we cannot guarantee the accuracy of details above.
+* Published on Sep 10, 2022.
+Information relating to the Scotiabank Value Visa Card may change without notice as a result we cannot guarantee the accuracy of details above.
 It is important you read the terms and conditions attached to a product before submitting the application.